 The Colorado Parks and Wildlife encourages you to help protect the outdoor areas you recreate in by feeding weed-free forage to your riding and pack animals to help prevent the introduction and spread of noxious weeds.

 Every year the Colorado Department of Agriculture publishes a state-wide directory of sources where the public can buy weed-free forage.
 The current Crop Directory (sorted by producer or town) can be found on the Department of Agriculture's Weed-Free Forage page.
-You can also contact the Department of Agriculture by phone at (303) 239-4149.
 Many CPW offices can provide these lists, as well.
-Visit the Department of Agriculture Weed-Free Forage program page for more information.
+Visit the Department of Agriculture Weed-Free Forage program for more information.

 Colorado is part of a regional weed-free forage certification program along with several surrounding states.
 If more convenient, those who are out-of-state and would like to bring forage onto public land in Colorado can check with their own Department of Agriculture.
 If their state has a recognized weed-free forage program, bringing your state’s certified forage into Colorado is fine.